Duality in finite element exterior calculus and Hodge duality on the sphere: Introduction

-We recommend that the reader begin with Section \ref{sec:preliminaries}, where we discuss our notation and definitions.
+We discuss our notation and definitions in Section \ref{sec:preliminaries}.
 In particular, we use a new definition of $\P_r^-\Lambda^k(T^n)$.
 We show in Appendix \ref{sec:prmdef} that our definition is equivalent to the definition given by Arnold, Falk, and Winther.

-The duality isomorphism map given in this paper is the same map as the one given in my earlier preprint \cite{bk18feec} and to the best of my knowledge is the only such map in the literature that is defined pointwise.
-This article can be viewed as providing a new interpretation of this map in terms of Hodge duality on the $n$-sphere.
-For a different duality isomorphism map for finite element exterior calculus, see Martin Licht's recent construction in terms of explicit bases \cite{l18}.
-In contrast, the construction in this article does not require fixing a basis for these spaces of differential forms.
+We also define several spaces of differential forms on the sphere.

+In Section \ref{sec:results}, we present the main results discussed above, along with examples that illustrate them.
+Specifically, in Theorem \ref{thm:TSiso0}, we give the spaces of differential forms on the sphere that correspond to the $\P_r\Lambda^k(T^n)$, $\P_r^-\Lambda^k(T^n)$, $\oP_r\Lambda^k(T^n)$, and $\oP_r^-\Lambda^k(T^n)$ spaces of differential forms on the simplex via the coordinate transformation $x_i=u_i^2$.
+Then, in Theorem \ref{thm:TSiso}, we reexpress these spaces of differential forms on the sphere in terms of the Hodge star on the sphere $*_{S^n}$ and the bubble function $u_N$.
+From Theorem \ref{thm:TSiso}, we quickly prove the aforementioned Corollaries \ref{cor:isos} and \ref{cor:prduality}.

+Section \ref{sec:proof} is devoted to the proof of Theorem \ref{thm:TSiso0}.
+Then, in Section \ref{sec:psm}, we study the $\P_s^-\Lambda^k(S^n)$ spaces of differential forms on the sphere given in Definition \ref{def:pm}, and characterize these spaces in terms of the Hodge star $*_{S^n}$.
+Likewise, in Section \ref{sec:oops}, we study the $\ooP_s\Lambda^k(S^n)$ spaces given in Definition \ref{def:oop}, and characterize these spaces in terms of the bubble function $u_N$.
+Together, these results allow us to restate Theorem \ref{thm:TSiso0} solely in terms of the space of polynomial differential forms on the sphere $\P_s\Lambda^k(S^n)$, the Hodge star $*_{S^n}$, and the bubble function $u_N$, without reference to the $\P_s^-\Lambda^k(S^n)$ and $\ooP_s\Lambda^k(S^n)$ spaces, giving us Theorem \ref{thm:TSiso}.